rigoneri/syte/README.md

+### :warning: Unmaintained

+Sorry, but this project is no longer maintained.
+Please use the new version, called [Syte2](https://github.com/rigoneri/Syte2).

+PS.
+The project as of June 2016 still works fine if you want to use it.

+---

 # Syte

 Syte is a really simple but powerful packaged personal site that has social integrations like Twitter, GitHub, Dribbble, Instagram, Foursquare, Tumblr, Wordpress, Linkedin, Spotify/Last.fm, SoundCloud, Bitbucket, StackOverflow, Flickr and Steam.
-You can see it in action on [my personal site](http://rigoneri.com).
+You can see it in action on [my personal site](http://rigoneri.herokuapp.com).

 ## Social Integrations